 Abstract.
-Combined with advanced flash flood disaster prevention concepts and theoretical and technological advances in meteorology, hydrology and information technology, the overall framework of flash flood disaster monitoring, forecasting and early warning platform in Hainan Province was proposed, the overall framework, main functions and applications of the platform were designed, the application ways of big data on flash flood disaster investigation and evaluation were sorted out, and a multi-stage progressive flash flood disaster forecasting and early warning system and forecast were proposed The early warning model provides strong support for flash flood disaster prevention in Hainan Province.
+Combined with advanced flash flood disaster prevention concepts and theoretical and technological advances in meteorology, hydrology and information technology, the overall framework of flash flood disaster monitoring, forecasting and early warning platform in Hainan Province was proposed, the overall framework, main functions and applications of the platform were designed, the application ways of big data on flash flood disaster forecasting and early warning system and forecast were proposed The early warning model provides strong support for flash flood disaster prevention in Hainan Province.